libktx/ktx/assets-async/README.md

 ### Alternatives

 There seem to be no other coroutines-based asset loaders available.
-However, LibGDX `AssetManager` is still viable when multi-threading is not a requirement.
+However, LibGDX `AssetManager` is still viable when efficient parallel loading is not a requirement.
 Alternatives include:

 - Using [`AssetManager`](https://github.com/libgdx/libgdx/wiki/Managing-your-assets) directly.